|Case: Enbridge Pipeline Release

-Case status: Cleanup work continues.
+Cleanup work continues.
 Trustees have conducted preassessment work for Natural Resource Damage Assessment and have issued a Notice of Intent to proceed with restoration planning.
+Trustees have developed a set of criteria for selecting restoration projects.

 NOAA is coordinating with co-trustees and Enbridge, to collect information as part of the Natural